Patbox/UniversalGraves/README.md

   "xpPercentTypeValue": 100.0,               // Changes how much percent of xp will be stored, works only with xpStorageType of `percent_...`
   "replaceAnyBlock": true,                   // Allows to replace solid blocks if there is no other spot to place a grave "maxPlacementDistance": 8,                 // Maximal distance grave can be created from player's death location.
 Too big values can cause lag
-  "createFromPvP": true,                     // If false, after dying from another players attack grave won't be created "createFromVoid": true,                    // If false, graves won't be created if player dies in void "createFromCommandDeaths": true,           // If false, graves won't be created if player dies because of kill command "createInClaims": true,                    // if false, graves won't be created in claims "dropItemsAfterExpiring": true,            // If items should drop breaking from expiration "shiftClickTakesItems": true,              // Enables quick pickup of graves if clicked while sneaking "allowAttackersToTakeItems": false,        // Allows attackers to take items from victim's grave "graveTitle": "...",                        // Changes grave title "hologram": true,                          // Enables hologram "hologramOffset": 1.2,                     // Changes vertical offset of hologram "hologramProtectedText": [/*...*/],        // Hologram lines while protected "hologramText": [/*...*/],                 // Hologram lines while not protected
+  "useRealTime": false,                      // Switches to using real time for measuring time instead of ingame one "createFromPvP": true,                     // If false, after dying from another players attack grave won't be created "createFromVoid": true,                    // If false, graves won't be created if player dies in void "createFromCommandDeaths": true,           // If false, graves won't be created if player dies because of kill command "createInClaims": true,                    // if false, graves won't be created in claims "dropItemsAfterExpiring": true,            // If items should drop breaking from expiration "allowAttackersToTakeItems": false,        // Allows attackers to take items from victim's grave "shiftClickTakesItems": true,              // Enables quick pickup of graves if clicked while sneaking "giveGraveCompass": true,                  // When enabled, player will get a compass pointing to their grave after dying "graveTitle": "...",                       // Changes grave title "hologram": true,                          // Enables hologram "hologramDisplayIfOnClient": true,         // Allows to toggle visibility of hologram for players having client side mod "hologramOffset": 1.2,                     // Changes vertical offset of hologram "hologramProtectedText": [/*...*/],        // Hologram lines while protected "hologramText": [/*...*/],                 // Hologram lines while not protected